kodigweagu/COVID19/README.md

 Bootstrap CSS is used for building the responsive, mobile first fluid front-end design.
 Unit tests for the controller are built using the Jasmine and Karma frameworks as these come highly recommended for testing AngularJS applications and work well with the angular-mocks and mock-ajax libraries for testing the application's functionality.

+To run the application, open index.html from the project folder in a browser.

 To run tests, run 'karma start' in terminal from the project folder with Node.js installed ( https://nodejs.org/en/download/ ).